The KMG Level System Explained — How Krav Maga Progresses

 It helps students understand what they are learning, how difficulty increases, and what getting better actually looks like over time.
 That clarity matters because it reduces guesswork and gives people a realistic sense of direction.

-KMG New Zealand delivers that progression through a nationally aligned instructor team working within the Krav Maga Global system developed from Imi Lichtenfeld and led internationally by Eyal Yanilov.
-That means students are learning inside something structured rather than ad hoc.
+KMG New Zealand delivers that progression through a nationally aligned instructor team working within the Krav Maga Global system — a system developed from Imi Lichtenfeld and led internationally by Eyal Yanilov.
+That means students are training inside something structured and globally coherent, not an ad hoc local interpretation.

 FAQ